Design an in-memory order matching engine

 - Attempt to **match** it against existing orders on the opposite side according to price–time priority.

-- Generate **trades** when a match occurs (specify what fields a trade has, e.g., trade_id, price, quantity, involved order_ids, timestamp).
+- Generate **trades** on a match — specify the fields a trade carries (e.g., `trade_id`, price, quantity, the involved order ids, timestamp).

 - If the order is not fully filled and is still valid (e.g., not IOC), insert the remaining quantity into the book.